johannschopplich/nuxt-api-party/docs/guides/openapi-integration.md

 # OpenAPI Integration

-Nuxt API Party integrates with an [OpenAPI schema](https://swagger.io/resources/open-api/) to provide full type safety for your API requests.
-Generated types include:
+Point an endpoint at an [OpenAPI schema](https://swagger.io/resources/open-api/) and the module types every request against it:

 - Request path with path parameters
 - Query parameters